 Łukasz joined the Department of Sociological Studies in 2018 as a Lecturer in Digital Media and Society.
 He defended his PhD on nationalism and transnationalism in queer digital cultures in the Department of Communication Studies at the University of Antwerp in 2015.

 He is a recipient of European Commission’s Marie Curie Individual Fellowship for the project on queer migrant identities and social media profiles, which he has conducted in the Media and Communications Department at the London School of Economics and Political Science.

-Lukasz has been actively involved in the International Communication Association.
-He currently acts as the association’s board member and co-chair of the LGBTQ Interest Group (2017-2021), after serving as the group’s Student and Early Career Representative between 2016 and 2017.
+Łukasz has been actively involved in the International Communication Association.
+He acted as the association’s board member and co-chair of the LGBTQ Interest Group (2017-2021), after serving as the group’s Student and Early Career Representative between 2016 and 2017.

 He usually discusses those topics from the perspective of Central and Eastern European countries, particularly Poland, advocating internationalisation and de-westernisation of media studies.

 His current research project looks into the transformations of identity in the digital media landscape of the early XXI century, examining self-presentation practices of Polish LGBTQs in the UK.

 - Central and Eastern Europe, particularly Poland

 In English: Szulc, L. (2019) Queer #PolesinUK: Identity, Migration and Social Media.

 In Polish: Szulc, L. (2019) LGBTQ #PolesinUK: Tożsamość, Migracja i Media Społecznościowe.